nikspyratos/toybox/README.md

 ##### Linux

-- [Valet Linux](https://cpriego.github.io/valet-linux/) OR install PHP manually.
+- [Valet Linux](https://cpriego.github.io/valet-linux/) AND install PHP on your system.
-- Install your DB of choice locally - [Takeout](https://github.com/tighten/takeout) supports both Redis and MySQL/MariaDB, so it can act as a DBNgin alternative for Linux.
+- Install your DB of choice locally, or [Takeout](https://github.com/tighten/takeout) supports both Redis and MySQL/MariaDB, so it can act as a DBNgin alternative for Linux and more.

 ##### Windows

 - Herd is an all-in-one development solution, including database, redis, and other services (if you pay for Pro).
-- Otherwise, try following the Linux instructions on WSL2.
-Not sure all of it will work properly though, I don't use Windows.
+- WSL2 is still required, as all the scripts in `bin` are built for Linux/Mac.

 #### Installing Toybox

 1. Clone/fork this repository into a new repository.
-2. Run `./bin/init_dev.sh`.
+2. Run `./bin/init_dev.sh` (remember to do so from WSL2 on Windows).
 It will:
    - Set up pre-commit linting,
    - Replace template names,
    - Conduct Laravel boilerplate setup (package installs, key generate, migrate, etc.).